Last Updated on

 The PPF interest calculation continues to be done on a monthly basis – on the lowest balance between the 5th day and end of the month.
 But the interest is credited only at the end of the year.
 So as far as compounding is concerned, it takes place on an annual basis.

 By the way, a little too much importance is given to investing in PPF before the 5th of the month instead of after 5th.
-But it hardly matters… so relax.
+If you read in detail how interest on PPF account balance is calculated, you will realize that it hardly matters… so relax.